Eagerly expected by many French families in London, the Lycee International de Londres Winston Churchill finally opened in Wembley in September 2015.

 He now offers two different paths for his students.

 -> French Curriculum taught in both French and English in a multicultural environment.

-For the French Programme, students are welcome from age 5 (Year 1) to age 18 (Year 13) and are prepared for French Baccalaureat or OIB (Option Internationale du Baccalaureat).
+For the French Programme, students are welcome from age 3 (Nursery- only from September 2020) to age 18 (Year 13) and are prepared for French Baccalaureat or OIB (Option Internationale du Baccalaureat).

 In Primary school, French and English are both taught by native speaking teachers on a 50% time split basis.
 Students are expected to gradually achieve fluency in French and English by the end of their Primary school.

 In Secondary school, students will be taught alternatively in French and English to train their minds to think equally in both languages.
 English is mainly taught in subjects such as performing arts, PE, sciences, humanities, British values.
 Each teacher teaches in his mother tongue.
 For the final years (1ère & Terminale), classes will be instructed in the same language as the final exams.

 For the English International Programme, all the lessons are taught in English.
 Only Year 7 and Year 8 opened in September 2019.
 Higher levels will open on a roll on basis as the cohortes will grow up.

 Sports, arts and a good range of miscellaneous activities are also offered to students through a rich and various Discovery classes and After School Clubs programme.
 The school has in particular launched the First French Film Festival for students and proposes a good range of charity linked activities to grow its students citizenship and sense of responsibility.